arkprotocol/cw-ics721-callback-example/scripts/SETUP.md

 For testing, there is no need to re-deploy contracts, except:

 - new smart contract versions are needed for testing
-- IBC channel has been expired
+- IBC channels have been expired

 ### Upload Contracts